Explore Trails

 5393 Ham Horton Ln, Bethania, NC 27010

-The Town of Bethania is a historic destination near Winston-Salem, with a wealth or trails to offer.
+The Town of Bethania is a historic destination near Winston-Salem, with a wealth of trails to offer.
 PLC has worked closely with community to conserve the land around the town to create pockets of solace.
-The most easily accessible trail is Black Walnut Bottoms Trail, a 1.4 mile natural surface trail starting at the Bethania Visitor’s Center.
+The most easily accessible trail is Black Walnut Bottoms Trail, a 1.4 mile natural surface trail starting at the Bethania Visitor’s Center, address above.
 The trail follows along Muddy Creek and cuts through forest and open fields.

 - Accessibility: Black Walnut Bottoms Trail is natural surface but has many sections where the trail is over grass.
 Additionally there are a few bridges with steps up and down as well as stairs leading down from the parking lot to the trailhead.